 After completing the necessary testing, we started with one round of IUI, which was unsuccessful.
-We then proceeded to do two rounds of IVF.
+We then proceeded to do two rounds of IVF when I was almost 40.
 Each time the quality and number of eggs diminished.
 After the second attempt, the doctor recommend that we consider egg donation, but neither one of us was ready for that step.
 We decided to try one more time with a different clinic.
 This last round was once again unsuccessful.
 We both felt defeated and unsure how to proceed.
 A month later a spontaneous pregnancy occurred.
 Sadly, when it was time for the first ultrasound, there was no heartbeat.
 We were both devastated and needed a break.

 In the meantime, I needed to address a lingering issue.
 I have Crohn’s disease and when I was pregnant my constipation was dangerous.
 Luckily, I found an amazing surgeon who helped remedy my discomfort with a minor surgical procedure.

 By the time my issue was resolved our insurance ran out and we were faced with the financial hurdle that so many couples face.
 How would we pay for continued fertility treatments?

 Our decision to use donor eggs

 Last spring, we began exploring the egg donor route.
 We visited two different fertility clinics in New Jersey.
 Each offered donor egg packages and routes for finding and using an egg donor, but each was very cost prohibitive.
 In the meantime, Jeff pushed forward making countless phone calls to egg banks, and fertility agencies that worked with potential egg donors in an effort to gain information upon which we could better make our decision.
 In the end, we were looking at a cost of anywhere of $20,000 to $45,000 for IVF with donor eggs.
 It was really expensive.
 We both felt defeated, but were not ready to give up.